enkidevs/curriculum/typescript/README.md

 name: TypeScript

-description: A typed superset of JavaScript that compiles to plain JavaScript.
+description: A typed superset of JavaScript.

 color: 007acd